Liberia travel info

 Doing business

-Liberia is one of the poorest countries in the world.
-Internal conflict and government mismanagement have destroyed much of Liberia's economy, which has in the past relied on foreign direct investment, aid and the exportation of natural resources.
+Liberia is one of the poorest countries in the world, and years of internal conflict and government mismanagement have taken a heavy toll on its economy.
+Historically, it has depended on foreign investment, international aid, and the export of natural resources such as rubber and timber to get by.

 Duty free